UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 # Commands to run...
 ```

-If you would like to more details about the steps, please refer to [the main README](./README.md) and README files in each folder.
+If you would like more details about each experiment, please refer to [the main README](./README.md) and README files in each subfolder.

-#### Experiment 1: Web Form Dataset (Verification Only)
+#### Experiment 1: Web Form Dataset

-In this experiment, we illusrate the usage of the web form crawler and how we generated the web form dataset.
+In this experiment, we illustrate the usage of the web form crawler and how we generated the web form dataset.

-**(E1.1 -- Web Form Crawler)** To crawl web pages and forms on a website (e.g., `http://facebook.com/`), run (~1 minute runtime):
+**(E1.1 -- Web Form Crawler)** To crawl web pages and forms on a website (e.g., `http://facebook.com/`), run:

 ```console
 $ node crawler/build/crawler.js crawler-test_facebook.com/ http://facebook.com/ --maxJobCount 4